 4) Jimmy Sebring, 6 home runs, see above

-13) Roberto Perez, C, Cleveland Indians, 2016.
-11 home runs, 422 at bats, .220/.318/.355 OPS+ 80 (Obviously Perez is still active, so he'll probably hit more lifetime home runs and get off this list.
-Joe Blanton is still active, too, but since he's a relief pitcher, and a monumentally bad hitter, I seriously doubt he'll ever hit a regular season home run.)
+(Update--Roberto Perez of the Cleveland Indians used to be on this list, but he hit 8 more homers in 2017, bringing his lifetime total up to 19, and presumably counting.
+Joe Blanton is still active, too, but since he's now a relief pitcher, and a monumentally bad hitter, I seriously doubt he'll ever hit a regular season home run.)

-And if you're curious, Bucky Harris and pitcher Dave McNally (Baltimore Orioles, 1969 and 1970) are the players with the fewest lifetime home runs (9) to hit 2 in World Series competition, followed by Phil Linz (11), and Roberto Perez (11).
+And if you're curious, Bucky Harris and pitcher Dave McNally (Baltimore Orioles, 1969 and 1970) are the players with the fewest lifetime home runs (9) to hit 2 in World Series competition, followed by Phil Linz (11).

 Finally, going the other way, here are the players with the most lifetime regular season home runs who hit 0 in the World Series.